 Moynihan added that “We have more to gain [from a cashless society] than anybody from a pure operating costs [perspective].”
 Bank of America operates 4,300 branches and 15,900 ATMs but has also spent “probably spent $30 billion on code” over the past eight years to develop and improve its technological infrastructure.
 Running an ATM is roughly estimated to cost $30K per annum which amounts to $477 million for BofA’s estate.
 That’s almost eight times less than the $3.75 billion invested in IT each year.

 The article recognizes that “there are privacy implications to the government having access to individual and corporate wallets” but does not propose a solution.
 For Alex Gladstein, Chief Strategy Officer at the Human Rights Foundation, a healthy democracy needs financial privacy.
 If all our behaviours and all our movements are tracked, this can damage democracy in a fatal way.
 Bank statements say more about what we are doing than our social media accounts or our emails.
 Economist and Fed Research Fellow Charles Kahn agrees: “Policymakers now fully recognize the importance of privacy considerations in financial infrastructure, including payments arrangements.”
 The IMF also recognises the importance of privacy in payments; in a recent paper on central bank digital currencies, it underlines that the ability to make anonymous transactions is an important criterion for a payment instrument.
-The paper states: “In designing money, national authorities already face a trade-off between satisfying legitimate user preferences for privacy and mitigating risks to financial integrity.”
+The See Banknote paper. states: “In designing money, national authorities already face a trade-off between satisfying legitimate user preferences for privacy and mitigating risks to financial integrity.”